Little Red Infinity Dress Tutorial. February 14, 2011 I’m always searching for a beautiful, well-fitting, versatile dress, and I finally found it.

 In fact, I MADE it.
 The infinity dress has got it all!
 Bedsheet to Ruffled Pillow Tutorial.
 Lace Up Your Shorts!
 I know it’s winter and wearing shorts is probably one of the last things on your mind.

 Here in Los Angeles, however, girls are still strutting their stuff in their short shorts, with degrees staying in the 60s during the day and dropping to the mid 40s at night.
 With lace shorts becoming the up-and-coming hot trend, I figured it’d be fun to post a few inspiration photos on what you can do with a little bit of time, some old jean shorts, and some lace.
+These shorts are by far my favorite.
+Cutting a dangerously high slit becomes elegant, not trashy, when adding some beautifully intricate lace.
 Tooth Fairy Bags.
 We thought we'd try to make the whole Tooth Fairy ritual a little more fun by making a colorful bag complete with a special tooth-shaped pocket for the baby tooth.

 I mentioned briefly how to do that on day one but I didn't go too in depth.
 So today and tomorrow I'll be redoing sweaters by first showing you how to turn them into cardigans today and then tomorrow showing you how to resizing body and sleeves, nothing else.
 Today I found this Wet Seal sweater for $1.50 at Community Aid.
-I liked the stripes and the colors used.
 One Pearl Button: Tutorial: Silk Shirt Refashion.
 Anthropologie inspired knotted bedding part 2 (putting it all together) Before we get started piecing a PILE of knotted squares together, do you want the backstory on this little Anthro-inspired gem?

 First, you should know that I’m a bedding junkie.
 I LOVE wandering through Pottery Barn, Restoration Hardware, Crate and Barrel, Anthropologie (at Park Meadows in Denver, those stores are all conveniently located near each other as well) to see their bedroom displays.
 Flutter heart snuggle pillow.
 Happy Valentine’s Day, friends!